Avocet

 4. Female avocets lay one to four eggs in another female’s nest or may parasitize other species’ nests too

-5. Chicks leave the nest within 24 hours after hatching.
+5. Chicks depart from the nest within 24 hours of hatching.

 6. Average weight of avocets is around 10 oz